OFFLINE-GmbH/multi-timeline.js/README.md

         class:  'important',                // Additional class for .tl-timeline elements
         zIndex: 10,                         // z-index for this timeline (to manage overlaps)

-        layer: 0                            // Each timeline is on it's own layer (always one higher than the one
+        layer: 0,                           // Each timeline is on it's own layer (always one higher than the one
                                             // before).
 If you set a specific layer, it's possible for two
                                             // timelines to share the same layer.

+        draggable: true                     // Use when `allDraggable` is set to `false`
+                                            // makes this specific timeline draggable

     }

 If the `start` or `end` attributes are not specified, the timeline becomes infinite in corresponding direction.